Lephalale: Industry

-Sports

-The Mogol Club, situated in the central business district, accommodates horse-riding, golf, rugby, cricket and soccer.

-The club also hosts conferences for major corporations and is the venue of choice for social functions and traditional bushveld braais.
-The Mogol Club is truly the pulse of Lephalale.
-The 18 hole golf course winds through the Onverwacht neighbourhoods, providing green urban spaces.
-It is widely known for being an excellent winter course.
-Annual 4 day tournament, The Marula Cup, is held during July.
-This tournament coincides with the Bushveld Festival.

 Bushveld Festival

 The Bushveld Festival takes place in early July.
 The festival includes cattle shows, a game auction, horse jumping, dog shows, agricultural activities, a three-day 4x4 competition, a game farms expo, hunting opportunities, bird and tree identification competitions, traditional food, live music, a beer tent and huge camp fires.

 Nature

 The Mokolo River

 This river and its tributaries rise in the western part of the Waterberg (between 1200 and 1600 metres above mean sea level).
 It originates in a flattish, open area with numerous koppies and flows through a steep gorge emerging above the town of Vaalwater.
 Here the river flows through a relatively flat area until it enters the Mokolo Dam.

 From there, it flows through another gorge before entering the Limpopo Plain, near the junction with the Rietspruit.
 From this point, the Mokolo River flows through flat sandy areas until it reaches the Limpopo River.

 Fish species found in the Mokolo include: